 In Massachusetts, child support does not stop when the child turns 18.
-The only definitive time when it stops is when the adult child turns 23.
-Between 18-23, however, there is some grey area.
-With the change in the guidelines, child support costs go down by a blanket 25 percent when the child turns 18 or graduates from high school, whichever comes later.
-Whether that support continues past that mark will be something for the judge to determine.
+Child support definitively stops when the adult child turns 23.
+However, between the ages of 18 to 23, there is some gray area.
+The recent guidelines changes now require a decrease by a blanket 25 percent when the child turns 18 or graduates from high school, whichever comes later.
+Whether that support continues past age 18 will be up to the probate & family court judge to decide.

 Changes for imputing “unreported” income

-This will be a big change for parents who have income that may not show up on a tax return.
-Previously the courts simply looked to tax returns to determine income.
-With this change in place, courts will look at things like housing benefits that would reduce a parent’s regular expenses and allow them to contribute in other areas.
+Parents with income that does not show up on a tax return will also be affected by the guideline changes.
+Previously, the courts simply looked to tax returns to determine income.
+With the recent changes, courts will look at things like housing benefits that would reduce a parent’s regular expenses and allow them to contribute in other areas.

 If these changes might apply to your situation, consider contacting a Massachusetts divorce and family lawyer, like the experienced attorneys at Richard C. Bardi & Associates LLC, to discuss your options.

 This post is for general informational purposes and is not, nor is it intended to be, legal advice.
 Consult a Massachusetts attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail; however, contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.